Icon-Newsletter

 COMPARE NOW

-Secured Credit Card in the Philippines - Secured Credit Card Application
+How to Apply for a Secured Credit Card in the Philippines

-A secured credit card application is generally a smooth and straightforward process, and even simpler than getting a regular card.
+Decided on a particular secured card already?
+A secured credit card application is generally a smooth and straightforward process in the Philippines.
+It's even simpler than getting a regular card.
+Just follow these steps:

 Although it's easier to qualify for a secured card than a regular card, you'll still have to meet the bank's eligibility requirements.

-Most importantly, you should not have a delinquent account with the bank where you plan to get a secured card from.
+Most importantly, you shouldn't have a delinquent account with the bank which you'll get a secured card from.

 2. Choose the Right Credit Card for You

-Any credit card in the bank's lineup can be availed as a secured credit card.
+Any credit card in the bank's lineup can be availed of as a secured credit card (except for Security Bank, which limits its secured card options to just three).
 If you're trying to build a good credit score, it's best to select the card that will work for you, preferably one that fits your budget, needs, and spending habits.

-Shop around for options to apply online at the bank's website.
-Or you can save time and compare credit cards to find the right one for you.
+Shop around for options at the bank's website.
+Or instead, save time and effort with Moneymax: compare credit cards online to find the right one for you.

 Once you've decided on the credit card to apply for, go to the nearest branch of your bank of choice to open a savings account or time deposit for your application.